ontox-hu/ontox-phymdos/app/README_copy.md

   <img src="column_choose.png" width="100%" height="100%" />

   <br> <br>
-  To find out what columns users can view the description of table elements found at the bottom of the page.
+  To find out what columns, users can view the description of table elements found at the bottom of the page.
   <br> <br>

   <img src="table_description.png" width="100%" height="100%" />